 An American Sign Language version is also available and can be accessed directly at http://www.mncdhh.org/makingyourcase.
 Funding for this version was provided through the Telecommunications Access Fund, Minnesota Department of Commerce.
 Adaptations were made to best meet the needs of individuals who are deaf, deafblind, or hard of hearing.

-An EZ Read version of the Partners in Employment online course is now available and can be accessed at www.partnersinpolicymaking.com/employment-ez.
+A Partners in Employment EZ Read version is now available and can be accessed at www.partnersinpolicymaking.com/employment-ez.
 This version contains the same information as the regular course along with exercises and exams but uses icons (visuals) to help the reviewer understand concepts and facilitate the learning process.
 Last updated in 2011.